statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 - If you wish to ask a question, use the **raise hand** button in the **participants** window.

+## Waiting room

+You will be placed in a waiting room when entering the zoom seminar.
+Please wait for the host to let you in to the meeting.

 # Zoom link

 <https://lu-se.zoom.us/j/65067339175>